-- > assisting the Executive Committee in the effective operation and monitoring of the risk management system and the coordination of risk management activities across the Company - > evaluating regularly the appropriateness and operational effectiveness of the risk management system to identify, measure, monitor, manage and report risks the Company is exposed to - > maintain an organisation-wide and aggregated view on the risk profile and identify and assess emerging risks - > measure material risks and calculate overall solvency needs and regulatory capital requirements - > report regularly to the Board of Directors, Executive Committee and the Credendo Group Risk Management function on solvency issues and material risk exposures, based on Credendo's risk categorisation - > manage the own risk and solvency assessment (ORSA) process - > oversee reporting to supervisory authorities and other stakeholders and monitor the coherence between different reports concerning other than governance sensu stricto elements like financial management, continuity and IT infrastructure.
+- > assisting the Executive Committee in the effective operation and monitoring of the risk management system and the coordination of risk management activities across the Company - > advising the Board of Directors and Executive Committee on risk management matters, including in relation to strategic affairs such as corporate strategy, mergers and acquisitions, and major projects and investments - > evaluating regularly the appropriateness and operational effectiveness of the risk management system to identify, measure, monitor, manage and report risks the Company is exposed to - > maintain an organisation-wide and aggregated view on the risk profile and identify and assess emerging risks - > measure material risks and calculate overall solvency needs and regulatory capital requirements - > report regularly to the Board of Directors, Executive Committee and the Credendo Group Risk Management function on solvency issues and material risk exposures, based on Credendo's risk categorisation - > manage the own risk and solvency assessment (ORSA) process - > oversee reporting to supervisory authorities and other stakeholders and monitor the coherence between different reports concerning other than governance sensu stricto elements like financial management, continuity and IT infrastructure.

 B.4.
-Internal control system
+Internal control system, compliance function